tcCode385/NC-Mortality-Rate-Analysis-2016/README.md

 Note: 2016Mort_models_tests.html and 2016Mort_models_tests.Rmd are currently in progress.

-The .html files may be openned in a browser window and display R code, code output, and descussions of the output/results.
+The .html files may be downloaded and openned in a browser window; they display R code, code output, and discussions of the output/results.
 The .Rmd files are the R code files.